arisp99/CAvaccines/README.md

     county, from the years of 2008-2017 in the state of California.
 The dataset contains the number of cases and the number of cases per 100,000 people for every county and every year.

-## Development

-Please note that this package is still under development and therefore there may be missing features.
-This `README` will be updated as the package is developed accordingly.